romain-dfr/ScrapMetro/README.md

 The ScrapMetro project is built using Python 3 and Selenium.
 The script uses a pre-configured Chrome browser profile to handle cookie management, and regular expressions to extract the promotional price from the product page.

-### Dependencies
+## Dependencies

-The following Python packages are required to run the ScrapMetro script:
+To run the project, you'll need to have Python 3 installed on your system.
+You can download Python 3 from the [official website](https://www.python.org/downloads/).

+You'll also need to install the following Python packages:

 - selenium
 - openpyxl
+- python-dotenv

 To install these packages, you can use pip:

 pip install -r requirements

-### Running the Script
+## Running the Script

 To run the ScrapMetro script, follow these steps:

 1. Clone this repository to your local machine.
 2. Install the required dependencies (see above).
+3. (optional) Create a `.env` file and set your METRO credentials in it using the following format:
+   METRO_USERNAME=<your_username>
+   METRO_PASSWORD=<your_password>
-3. Open a terminal window and navigate to the project directory.
+4. Open a terminal window and navigate to the project directory.
-4. Run the script with the product URL as a command line argument (see above).
+5. Run the script with the product URL as a command line argument (see above).

 ## Challenges